-An Aperture is nothing more than a hole or opening through which light is admitted!
-In Photography, the size of this "hole" is measured in f/stops and controls the amount and angle of light rays that fall on the image plane or digital sensor.
+Aperture is nothing more than a fancy word for a hole or opening through which light is admitted!
+In Photography, the size of this "hole" is measured in f/stops, or stops and controls the amount and angle of light rays that fall on the image plane or digital sensor.

 The Aperture or f/stop can be set on most cameras while in the Creative